suchishree29/UML-Parser---2017/README.md

  ● <b>JavaParser:</b>
  https://github.com/javaparser/javaparser/wiki/Manual

- Using Visitor classes like InterfaceFirstVisitor ,FieldVisitor and its visit methods, parsed Java source code get an Abstract Syntax Tree (AST) from Java code.
+ Using Visitor classes like InterfaceFirstVisitor ,FieldVisitor and its visit methods, parsed Java source code to get an Abstract Syntax Tree (AST) from Java code.

  ● <b>Plant UML</b>
  http://plantuml.com

  Make a file containing PlantUML commands, either with an editor or when running other software which calls PlantUML.
  Run (or have the software call) PlantUML with this file as input.
 The output is an image, which either appears in the other software,  or is written to an image file on disk.
  For example,